-Junctional Rhythm ECG
+Junctional Rhythms ECG Review

 Because the normal ventricular conduction system (His-Purkinje) is used, the QRS complex is frequently narrow.
-A junctional rhythm is normally slow (< 60 beats per minute) and when faster is referred to as an accelerated junctional rhythm.
+A junctional rhythm is normally slow — less than 60 beats per minute.
+When faster, it is referred to as an accelerated junctional rhythm.

-The below strip shows a junctional rhythm with retrograde P waves seen just before the QRS complex.
+The strip below shows a junctional rhythm with retrograde P waves seen just before the QRS complex.
 The second rhythm strip shows retrograde P waves just after the QRS complex.

-2. Chou’s Electrocardiography in Clinical Practice: Adult and Pediatric, 6e
+1. Chou’s Electrocardiography in Clinical Practice: Adult and Pediatric, 6e

 2. Surawicz B, et al. AHA/ACCF/HRS Recommendations for the Standardization and Interpretation of the Electrocardiogram.
 Circulation.
 2009;doi:10.1161/CIRCULATIONAHA.108.191095.